cloudedbats/cloudedbats/README.md

 - Extracted metrics must be stored in formats that makes it possible to apply extensive statistical analysis.
 - High resolution wave files must be handled and stored for species identification activities.
 - Metadata for the whole survey must be stored and published together with other results.

+### About sharing data

+More and more people talks about the necessity to share data and to collaborate.
+For example the concept of FAIR data is discussed widely.
+But to make data reusable we need good metadata and also good quality stamps, both for data and metadata.
+If not, then our collected data probably fails to be reusable and ends up in some kind of public "junkyard for data".

+If your metadata can describe at least these parts "what", "where", "when", "how", "by who" and "why", then it brobably will be possible to reuse.
+Quality stamps are also important, because if that part is missing a set of data will always be stamped with the lowest quality part in that set.

+And before you start to collect your data, take some time to think ower "what to collect", "why", and "for the benetits of whom".

 ## CloudedBats - software parts